jamesplease/moolah-old/README.md

   production with staging
 - `npm run reset-database`: Delete all data in the database specified in `.env`.
   Can be useful for debugging.
--  `npm run migrate`: Synchronize the database with the models in `./resources`
+-  `npm run sync`: Synchronize the database with the models in `./resources`, and the SQL scripts in `./migrations`
 - `npm run minify-emoji`: Compress the file located at `server/static/sheet_apple_64.png`

 ### Target browser support